Balnain: Primary school

-There are regular after-school activities for between the ages of 5 to 12 in 2012.

 The age bracket was 4 to 12 up to 2012.
 The top age was cut from 12 to 11 during 2012.
 The schools age bracket was redefined as 3 to 12 years old by 2021.

-Balnain Primary School's Folk Group won the Inverness Mod in 2018.

-The school uniform is a red Balnain School sweatshirt, with either grey trousers, pinafores or skirts and white or red polo shirt, or a white shirt.

-A red hoody and fleece since has also been issued since 2017

-The Hockey\shinty kit was a navy blue and white T-shirt (unisex), jumper (girls), shorts (unisex) and black leggings (girls) 2017-2020.

 Transport

 There was an occasional weekday bus service to Inverness (as of 1990–2005), which is now only twice daily.
 The bus stop is on the junction between the A831 and School Road End.
 Road transport is often disrupted by harsh winter weather during December and January.

 Nearby satellite settlements

 Several small near-by settlements include: Strathnacro, Balnaglack, Balbeg, Uppertown, Balnalurigan and Lochletter Cottages.